ServerMod/SCPDiscord/README.md

 It will be possible to sync ranks from discord to the game, letting you automate things like patreon rewards and moderator positions.

+## Installation and configuration

+Check out the [Wiki tab](https://github.com/KarlOfDuty/SCPDiscord/wiki) for all guides on installation and configs.

 ## Bot commands

 ---